willfurnass/sheffield_hpc/sharc/groupnodes/big_mem_nodes.rst

 You can use the ``qstat`` command to check the status of your current job.
 An output file is created in your home directory that captures your script's outputs.

-See :ref:`submit-queue` for more information on job submission and the Sun Grid Engine scheduler.
+See :ref:`submit_batch_sharc` for more information on job submission and the Sun Grid Engine scheduler.